ELMERIKH/DSC2/readme.md

 How it works ?
 -------------------

-the bot act as client for our discord server, when ever the programme runs in a machine the bot creates a new private channel with a webhook in the server and check for the id of the channel if it matches the current channel you are sending message to
+the bot act as client for our discord server, when ever the programme runs on a host the bot creates a new private channel with a webhook in the server and check for the id of the channel if it matches the current channel you are sending message to it sends back data

 this allows to have a session for each different client

 if programme is shutdown connexion is lost and you need to delete channel

+next time it connects new session channel is created

 it needs 3 things :